 - Listen to a podcast only when on your walk.
 Certain fun dog related podcasts like Can I Pet Your Dog?
 Will have you laughing as you wait for pup to leave his peemails on everything.
 Reserve the fun for only at walk times to keep you motivated to go out for more.

-Dog walks improve mental and physical health for you and your dog, fend off diseases related to obesity and improve behavior.
+Dog walks improve mental and physical health for you and your dog, fend off the holiday blues along with diseases related to obesity and improve behavior.
 Most dogs (and people) will see these benefits with between 30 minutes to two hours of physical activity per day but there are truly few things dogs love more than a good walk with their favorite person.
 So, celebrate dog walk month with plenty of walks and with a pledge — better health for you and your dog while also having fun!

 The Popular Pets